 Business Process Improvement

-While many organizations use process mapping as a valuable improvement tool, very few think of process improvement as a foundation of their organizational improvement strategy.
+While many organizations use process mapping as a valuable improvement tool, very few think of business process improvement as a foundation for their organizational improvement strategy.

 Business Process Improvement Strategies

 Process maps provide the foundation for how work gets done and insights into what can be done to improve it.
 By defining and deploying strong processes, an organization engages its employees in a valuable way, distributing responsibility and accountability closer to the work itself.
 The best way to access employees’ knowledge and experience is by helping them define the problems they face every day, solicit their participation in solving them, and then allowing them to implement their solutions.
 Strong Processes are much easier to manage and contribute significantly to reduced stress in the workplace.

 Improving the customer experience begins by understanding the internal Processes that must align to deliver better external customer outcomes.
 Customer value is in the eye of the perceiver and by systematically studying customer wants and needs, an organization can build robust processes that consistently meet those needs over time.
 Behind every unhappy customer lays a broken process.
 Happy customers come from a series of processes that align to meet their needs

 By understanding process-based cost drivers, an organization can improve its costs effectiveness.
 These costs come from four basic areas, including inputs, conversion, people, and supporting overhead.
 When organizations operate through strong standard processes, the costs of goods and services become transparent, which facilitates visible and sustainable improvement.
 Along with building and serving loyal customers, a process must deliver a return on invested capital that delivers a successful economic outcome for all stakeholders.